Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Tuning and performance analysis under Geometric Brownian motion

 The optimisation process starts with initialising the network parameters $\boldsymbol{\theta}$.
-Then, for each epoch, we uniformly sample points from $Q$ before feeding them to the DGM network and then using gradient descent optimisation algorithm to minimise the loss function.
+Then, for each epoch, we uniformly sample points from $Q$ before feeding them into the DGM network and using an optimisation algorithm to minimise the loss function.
 The process is repeated until the required accuracy is reached.
 The loss function in this example is defined as

-The first and second partial derivatives terms $\partial f/\partial t$, $\partial f/\partial x$, and $\partial^{2}f/\partial x^{2}$ can be either computed directly using the gradient function in TensorFlow (or similar derivatives calculation functions in other deep learning libraries) or approximated via numerical differentiation with finite differences.
+The first and second partial derivatives terms $\partial f/\partial t$, $\partial f/\partial x$, and $\partial^{2}f/\partial x^{2}$ can either be computed directly using the gradient function in TensorFlow (or similar derivatives calculation functions in other deep learning libraries) or approximated via numerical differentiation with finite differences.

-The domain $Q$ we use to train the network is $x,y\in[-2.3,2.3]$, $\sigma\in[0,0.6]$, $t\in[0,1.2].$ This means that the time horizon for the network is $T=1.2$.
+The domain $Q$ in which we use to train the network is $x,y\in[-2.3,2.3]$, $\sigma\in[0,0.6]$, $t\in[0,1.2].$ We note that the choice of $\pm2.3$ for the range of $x$ and $y$ corresponds approximately to $\pm3.5\sigma_{\max}t_{\max}$, where $\sigma_{\max}$ and $t_{\max}$ are the upper bounds of $\sigma$ and $t$ parameters, respectively.
+The time horizon considered for the network is $T=1.2$.
 We also note that $T-t$ is the time to maturity, which in future we will often denote as $T$ again, but this should not cause any confusion.
-Note that although we fix the log-spot price $x_{0}=0$, we still need to train the network in $x$ as the PDE is written in $x$.
-We train 100,000 epochs.
-For each epoch, we use 5000 random points with 5 mini-batches.
-Thus, in total, we use 500 million random space time points to train this network.
-We train for different loss control parameters $\lambda=1,10,100$.
-We compare the obtained approximation $\tilde{p}$ of the density function $p$, which is Gaussian and has the closed form in this case:
+Although we fix the log-spot price $x_{0}=0$, we still need to train the network in $x$ as the PDE is written in $x$.
+We train 2 million epochs.
+For every five epochs, we use 5000 random points.
+Thus, in total, we use 2 billion random space time points to train this network.
+A single NVIDIA P100 GPU takes 0.022 seconds to complete 1 epoch, which means it takes about 12.5 hours to complete NN training using 2 million epochs.
+Once the offline training of the NN has been completed, it can be used online for the pricing of any option with this underlying model (within the range of volatility $\sigma$ and maturity $T$ for which the network was trained) and for other computational finance tasks.
+This is unlike conventional numerical methods, which have to be run over again (i.e. ``online") for each set of the parameters' values separately - considerably slower than taking the required values from a trained NN.
+In Appendices~\ref{appdx:GPU} and~\ref{appdx: calculation_time}), we report the speed of both offline training (across different GPUs) and online access time.

-Training results are shown in Figure \ref{Fig: BSM plots of models losses}.
-Compared with $\lambda=1$, when $\lambda=10$, $L_{1}$ loss is one order of magnitude more accurate while $L_{2}$ loss is at the same order of magnitude; when $\lambda=100$, $L_{1}$ loss is two orders of magnitude more accurate while $L_{2}$ loss is considerably less accurate.
-We make a recommendation for a choice of $\lambda$ later in this section after we analyse approximations of the quantities of interest (TPDF and an option price).